 Fires Wreak Havoc

 The Damage from Residential Fires Is Devastating

-Many fire survivors also sustain secondary injuries, such as broken bones and lacerations, due to being struck by collapsing structures, or escaping through windows and other alternative routes after the main exit becomes blocked.
+Many fire survivors also sustain secondary injuries, such as broken bones and lacerations, due to being struck by collapsing structures or escaping through windows and other alternative routes when the main exit becomes blocked.
 That’s what one family was recently forced to do in South Fulton County.
 When they discovered that their condo complex was on fire and their front door already impassable, a grandmother and her grandchildren, as well as her pregnant daughter-in-law, had to jump from their balcony.
 The whole family managed to escape safely, but only thanks to the help of some heroic neighbors who stayed near the burning complex to catch the children.

 Many fire survivors aren’t so lucky and end up facing a long, painful, costly physical recovery.

 Apartments Are More Vulnerable to Fire than Traditional Single-Family Homes

 When most people imagine residential fires, they think of house fires in detached, single-family homes.
 However, studies show that renters in apartment complexes are significantly more likely to suffer a residential fire than homeowners.

 According to a survey of fire statistics from 2021, 29% of all residential fires happen in multi-family structures, like apartment buildings, mobile homes and townhouses, resulting in severe injury and many deaths.
 Considering the fact that multi-family buildings only make up about 31% of American housing, that’s already an elevated fire risk for the people living there, but it only gets worse upon further examination of the numbers.